karrycute005/DSA-SQL-PROJECT-/README.md

 8. Which corporate customer placed the most number of orders in 2009 - 2012?
 9. Which consumer customer was the most profitable
 10. Which customer returned items, and what segment do they belong to?
-11. if the delivery truck is the most economical but the slowets shiping methpd and express air is yhe fastst but tge  ose expensove one, doyo think hge company appropraitely spent shi[ping costs baasd on orddr priority? explain your answer.
+11. if the delivery truck is the most economical but the slowest shiping method and express air is the fastest but the most expensive one, do you think the company appropraitely spent shipping costs based on order priority? explain your answer.

 ### DATA ANALYSIS
  1. The highest sale of product